Diana Franco

 At the end of 2009, Franco was called to play Berta, a lonely bitter architect designer in the new version of Perro Amor, but due to a skiing accident, where she suffered several fractures, her role was eventually withdrawn.
 It took her several months to recuperate from her injuries.

-In 2010, Franco became part of the selected cast of the new version of the Chilean soap opera, Alguien Te Mira (2010), produced this time by Telemundo Television Studios in the USA.
-Franco portrays Dolores "Lola" Morandé, a housewife that has everything under control, except a couple of pounds of over weight, until she meets a very troubled woman that is determined to make her life miserable and hopes one day to take her place as the wife of her perfect husband.
+In 2010, Franco became part of the selected cast of the new version of the Chilean soap opera Alguien Te Mira (2010), produced this time by Telemundo Television Studios in the USA.
+Franco portrays Dolores "Lola" Morandé, a housewife who has everything under control, except a couple of pounds of over weight, until she meets a very troubled woman that is determined to make her life miserable and hopes one day to take her place as the wife of her perfect husband.